TJeffrey237/CS386Project/deliverables/Deliverable7-Verification-Validation.md

 # Validation #
-At the beginning of the semester, you talked to the clients/potential users to understand their needs.
-Now it is time to check if you are on the right track by conducting some user evaluation on the actual system.
-Include in this deliverable the following information:

-Script: The script should have the tasks that you gave to the user, what data you collected, and the questions you asked.
-In particular, do not forget to add questions about the users’ general impressions.
-You can ask open questions (e.g., How would you describe the homepage of our app?
-How do you compare our system to the competitor X?) or closed questions (On a scale of 1 to 10, how would you rate the layout of our application?
-On the same scale, how likely would you use the system in its current state?).
-Take a look at the inception and requirements deliverables to help create the script.
-Design a script to check if you are achieving your initial goals and if the features are implemented in a satisfactory way.

-Results: Conduct the user evaluation with at least 3 users.
-Report the data that you collected.

-Reflections: Reflect on what you observed.
-Some questions that you can explore: What features worked well?
-What can be changed?
-How is the learning curve of your system?
-Did the users perform the tasks as you expected?
-Did the users’ actions produce the results they expected?
-What did the users like the most?
-Is your value proposition accomplished?

 ## Script ##
 ### Introduction ###
 Introduce product and briefly describe what user will be doing and what sorts of information will be collected throughout play session.
 Instruct user to also think-aloud throughout the session and emphasize the fact that all thoughts are welcome positive or negative.